-The British company Royal Baking Powder [The American company, Royal Baking Powder was founded in 1873] sold a packaged soda combining bicarbonate of soda with cream of tartar.
+Royal Baking Powder was founded in 1866 and sold a packaged soda combining bicarbonate of soda with cream of tartar.
 Early on, baking powder was added to flour to create Self Raising Flour.
 Three recipes to mix baking powder can be found in the 1877 Wilcox book, which uses cornstarch or flour as the base.
 Baking powders work as a gas when in contact with liquids.
 Rumford doesn't use alum, and reacts with heat.

 Pictured are a Rumford tin with biscuit cutter, Rumford Complete Cook Book, a pull-out recipe card for cookies, Rumford tin and bottle.

 Rumford Complete Cook Book by Lily Haxworth Wallace.
 Providence RI: 1908

 Jerediah Horsford & his son Eben Norton Horsford